 The CARES Act (The Coronavirus, Aid, Relief, and Economic Security Act) is a bill that has been passed by the government, which provides $2 trillion dollars in relief to help people affected by the Coronavirus Pandemic.
 It has given drivers who are independently contracted the chance to collect unemployment, to help them through this difficult time.

-We know it’s a confusing time, so to help you out, we have put together this article to answer any of the questions you may have regarding your eligibility, Uber driver rights for unemployment benefit, and queries about how to collect unemployment.
+We know it’s a confusing time, so to help you out, we have put together this article to answer any of the questions you may have regarding your eligibility, Uber driver rights for unemployment benefits, and queries about how to collect Uberv unemployment.
 Let’s get into it.

-Do You Qualify For Unemployment If You Are An Uber Or Lyft Driver?
+Do You Qualify For Unemployment for Uber Drivers?

 In recent years, the struggle for Uber driver rights has been an uphill battle, to say the least.
 It’s easy to assume that as a self-employed Uber or Lyft driver, you will be entitled to no unemployment benefit.
 But fear not, the PUA (Pandemic Unemployment Assistance) benefits allow those who are unemployed, partially unemployed, or unable or unavailable to work due to the effects of COVID-19 to collect unemployment.